anagha-google/apache-hudi-gcp-lab/05-lab-guide/Module-01.md

 THIS IS FYI - DO NOT EXECUTE ~/apache-hudi-gcp-lab/00-setup

-           ....module_apis_and_policies
-           ....shelf

-           ....main.tf
-           ....variables.tf
-           ....versions.tf
+├── bash.tf
+├── bigquery.tf
+├── composer.tf

-           ....configure-preferences.sh <--- We will run this
+├── configure-preferences.sh <--- We will first run this
+├── dataplex.tf
+├── dpgce.tf
+├── dpms.tf
+├── iam.tf
+├── main.tf
+├── module_apis_and_policies <--- And then run terraform apply in this directory to enable Google APIs and update Org policies
+│   ├── main.tf
+│   └── variables.tf
+├── network.tf
+├── output.tf
+├── phs.tf
+├── storage.tf
+├── variables.tf
+└── versions.tf

 ```

 ## 3. Configure your preferences in the preferences script

 Edit the file configure.sh under 00-setup for your preferences.<br>
+E.g.
-E.g. Update the GCP region and zone to match your preference.<br>
+1. Update the GCP region and zone to match your preference.<br>
-This is so that you get better performance.<br>
+2. Update the Dataproc version as needed.<br>
+3. Update the Cloud Composer version as needed.<br>

-If you are okay with provisioning in us-central1, skip this step.
+If you are okay with provisioning as designed by the author, skip the step of editing and move to step 4.

 ```
 cd ~/apache-hudi-gcp-lab/00-setup